Laurentiuq/aromanian/readme.md

 ### Tested Models
 We tested several models, including GPT-3.5 Turbo, GPT-4, GPT-4o, and GPT-4o-mini.
 GPT-4o yielded the best results, but it seems that the LLM had some minimal prior knowledge about Aromanian.

-### NLLB Approach
+### NLLB Approach [^3]
 Next, we used NLLB models, which offered the best results overall.
 The dataset was modified to be more granular, with sentences extracted from the parallel dataset.
-The model was trained in both directions (ro→rup and rup→ro).
+The model was trained in both directions (ro→rup and rup→ro) [^4].
 Sentences exceeding 1000 tokens were excluded from training.
 The model was trained for 20,000 steps on a dataset consisting of 27,000 training examples, 95% of which were dictionary words, while the remaining 5% were sentences.

 For testing, we used a dataset with a higher proportion of sentences (about 10%).